Yak Docs

 Grab your API secret

-Open your application's security settings and reveal the End-user identity card.
+Open your application's Customer settings and reveal the End-user identity card.
 Copy the secret somewhere safe — treat it like any other backend credential.

 Store it as an environment variable on your server (never expose it to the browser):